Ferroptosis: Therapeutic relevance

 Fundamental discoveries uncovering the biology of ferroptosis and translational studies showing the disease relevance of ferroptosis have motivated efforts to develop therapeutics that modulate ferroptosis.
 For example, Kojin Therapeutics and PTC Therapeutics are exploring ferroptosis modulation for treatment of cancer and Friedrich's ataxia.
 Ferroptosis has been implicated in a range of different diseases including cancer, ischemia/reperfusion injury (IRI), inflammation, neurodegeneration, and kidney injury.

+Aging

+Targeting ferroptosis has emerged as a strategy for mitigating age-related tissue decline.
+Chronic low-grade systemic inflammation (inflammaging), a hallmark of aging, has been identified as a primary trigger for ferroptotic death in muscle stem cell (MuSC) populations.
+In mice, long-term administration of the anti-inflammatory compound bindarit, initiated at midlife, suppresses age-associated inflammation and prevents the epigenetic erosion of the Kmt5a–H4K20me1 axis in MuSCs.
+This preserves the expression of the antioxidant enzyme GPX4, shielding the MuSC pool from iron-dependent lipid peroxidation and maintaining regenerative capacity during aging.
+More broadly, inhibition of ferroptosis — through radical-trapping antioxidants such as ferrostatin-1 and liproxstatin-1, or through iron chelation — extends lifespan and healthspan in model organisms such as Caenorhabditis elegans.
+In the context of osteoarthritis, senescent macrophages in skeletal muscle have been shown to promote ferroptosis in myofibers through iron overload and disruption of coenzyme Q10 biosynthesis, contributing to peri-articular muscle atrophy; treatment with CoQ10 attenuates this process.

 Cancer

 Ferroptosis has been explored as a strategy to selectively kill cancer cells.

-Oxytosis/ferroptosis has been implicated in several types of cancer, including:
+ferroptosis has been implicated in several types of cancer, including: